aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/02-setup/02-upgradeable-plugins.md

 title: Upgradeable Plugins
 ---

-## Developing the Setup Contract for Upgradeabe Contracts
+## Developing the Setup Contract for Upgradeable Contracts

 :::note
 To Do